 Live music was on auto-pilot for a long time, but we have come back with the tenacity of a Eurovision comp, and we are just as invested in the chances of its key players.
-I can’t shake this thing about losing our Music Capital status, but the reason we achieved this in a world of LAs, Nashvilles, and Londons, isn’t through some behind the scenes project to music domination, but an obsession with music that has been in the bones of Australia, and put on, on every available corner that could host a beer tap and some soundproofing.
+Australia has well earned its status amongst the music capital’s of the world, through a raw obsession with music that runs in the bones of our nation, and as a result, put on every available corner that could host a beer tap and some soundproofing.

 We built this city.

 As we ease back into a time where we can all go out now, customers may need some extra incentive to stay out.
-I know, it’s weird to even say it, but remember that a habit takes a month to create, and we have had two years of a staying home habit to break.
+It’s weird to even say it, but remember that a habit takes a month to create, and we have had two years of a “staying in” habit to break.
 Though ideally, we would all be running out the door, humans are only human after all, they need some encouragement to leave their houses and be social again.
 They need the anti-Netflix.

 So how should we like, do this?

-I’m glad you asked because I think the old ways are the best.
-Like dating, it’s about making a connection in any way you can.
+I’m glad you asked.
+I think the old ways are the best, it’s about making a connection through the things you have in common.
 Don’t worry, you both want the same thing.

 Advertise that your venue is looking for talent, and make it a celebration